vaibhav17sharma/ImgToAvif/README.md

-# AVIF Converter
+# Image Converter

-A modern web-based image converter that converts PNG, JPG, and JPEG files to AVIF format with lossless compression.
+A modern web-based image converter with dual modes:
+- **To AVIF**: Convert PNG, JPG, and JPEG files to AVIF format with lossless compression
+- **HEIC to PNG**: Convert HEIC/HEIF files to PNG format

 ## Quick Start